 Simple English definitions for legal terms

-Read a random definition: in omnibus
+Read a random definition: manufacturing clause

 Nullification is when a state decides to ignore or cancel a law made by the federal government because they believe they have the power to do so.
 It means that the law is no longer valid in that state.
 Jury nullification is when a group of people on a jury decide to ignore the evidence or the law because they believe it is not fair or just.
 This can happen if they want to send a message about a bigger issue or if they think the law goes against what is right.